Prima Games

 Prima Games is a website owned by Gamurs that covers video game news and tips.
 Founded in 1990, it was formerly a publishing company of print and digital strategy guides for video games.
 Random House acquired the company in 2001.
 In 2015, Prima Games merged with BradyGames, an imprint of DK, where it continued to operate under the Prima name.
-In 2019, DK announced that Prima Games would cease the production of strategy guides, later selling the company to Asteri Holdings the same year. where it ceased the publication of strategy guides.
+In 2019, DK announced that Prima Games would cease the production of strategy guides, later selling the company to Asteri Holdings the same year.
 Gamurs acquired Prima Games in 2022.

 History

-Prima Publishing was a small publisher working out of a residential-style home office in Roseville, California when in 1990, its owner, Ben Dominitz, contracted with author Rusel DeMaria to create a video game strategy guide imprint, initially called "The Secrets of the Games".
+Prima Publishing was a small publisher working out of a residential-style home office in Roseville, California, when in 1990, its owner, Ben Dominitz, contracted with author Rusel DeMaria to create a video game strategy guide imprint, initially called "The Secrets of the Games".
 At the time, DeMaria was senior editor for PC Games magazine and on the staff of GamePro.
-The initial contract called for five books—the first ones being Nintendo Games Secrets, Sega Genesis Games Secrets, Turbografx Games Secrets, Game Boy Games Secrets, and The Official Lucasfilm Games Air Combat Strategies Book.
+The initial contract called for five books: Nintendo Games Secrets, Sega Genesis Games Secrets, Turbografx Games Secrets, Game Boy Games Secrets, and The Official Lucasfilm Games Air Combat Strategies Book.

 Notable titles included Myst: The Official Strategy Guide, which sold in excess of 1.25 million copies in all versions; The 7th Guest: The Official Strategy Guide; X-Wing: The Official Strategy Guide; TIE Fighter: The Official Strategy Guide; Secret of Mana Game Secrets; Prince of Persia: The Official Strategy Guide; a special Sonic the Hedgehog book for Sega; and two Earthworm Jim strategy guides.
 DeMaria served as the principal author and creative director of Secrets of the Games between 1990 and 1996.
 He also was the editor on several books by other authors.

 Prima Games, originally an imprint of Prima Communications, was acquired along with its parent company by Random House in 2001.

-In 2005, Prima introduced electronic distribution of digital gaming guides.
+Four years later, Prima introduced electronic distribution of digital gaming guides, which Prima started selling on Steam in 2010.

-In 2006, Prima Games undertook an effort to improve the quality of MMORPG strategy guides.
-Historically those had largely consisted of charts of data, maps, and basic instructions.
-What they were lacking was expert strategy content.
-Prima worked with the online gaming community known as The Syndicate, who was very large, well known, and well connected with developers.
-That partnership resulted in a shift in how strategy guides were written.
-They began to be less of a data dump and more of a deep strategy.
-Examples of this can be seen in the LOTRO, Pirates of the Burning Seas, Vanguard, Warhammer Online, and other similar guides from 2006 through 2009.